 Deferred gain from relinquished property located in California must be sourced to California regardless of the location of the replacement property or the residence of the taxpayer.
 The Franchise Tax Board (FTB) has been clamping down on California real estate investors — all taxpayers who have completed a 1031 exchange in California since 2014 must file an information return to help the state keep track of California sourced gains.

 The IRS is closing gaps and loopholes in its treatment of 1031 exchanges and there is a particularly high audit rate for partnership 1031 transactions.
 The IRS carefully examines partnership 1031 exchanges, including assignment language in purchase contracts and how funds are secured to accommodate exchanges in the state.
 Failing to meet federal and state requirements can result in civil and/or criminal penalties.

 Impact of the new tax law

 The Tax Cut and Jobs Act of 2017 (TCJA) made a significant change to 1031 exchanges – while real estate may still receive this favorable tax treatment (and is subject to the same rules as under previous law), tangible and intangible personal property no longer qualify.
 We recommend that you discuss with your tax attorney the possibility of the full expensing of any personal property assets that you use for business purposes.

 Consult a 1031 Exchange Lawyer

 To prevent unintended tax consequences, it is crucial to strictly adhere to 1031 procedures.
-The Moskowitz, LLP tax group provides the highest level of tax representation for denial of 1031 tax benefits and for audits connected with 1031 exchanges.
+The tax attorneys at Moskowitz, LLP tax group have represented thousands of taxpayers in IRS and state audits.
+We have in-depth knowledge of how to handle denials of 1031 tax benefits and audits connected with 1031 exchanges.
 Call our California office at (888) 829-3325 or (415) 394-7200.